AntonyDavidTroy/OlympusFitness/README.md

      3. In the 'Contact' Page the user can fill out the Enquiry Form or alternatively they call or even click on one of the social media links to get in contact through them.
      4. The footer contains links to the organisations Facebook, Twitter and Instagram and a youtube page as well as the and contact number.
      5. Whichever link the user clicks, it will be open up in a new tab to ensure the user can easily get back to the website.

+ - Frequent User Goals.

+ - As a Frequent User, I want to be able to easily access the classes timetable and be able to book quickly.

+  1. When opening up the website and being a frequent user, they will be able to easily remember where the timetable is on the 'About' Page but also passing what type of classes are available to give them different options when deciding.
+  2. There is also a downloadable link for the user to be able to download the timetable to keep on them at all and be able to check even without internet connection.
+  3. When it comes to booking the class that the user desires, right underneath the timetable there is the Footer which includes the phone number that they can call directly, additionally the user will have the 'Contact' Page right next to the 'About' Page which had all the contact information.

  #### Further Testing

  - The Website was tested on Google Chrome, Internet Explorer and Safari browsers.